 So, the number of protons identifies the element.
 Electrons are present in the atom because their negative electrical charge is attracted to the positive electrical charge of the nucleus.
 To make the atom neutral or charged, depending on the number of electrons as compared to the number of protons.
 But what about neutrons?

-It turns out that neutrons are present in atoms because they counteract the repulsive forces between protons because without them, an atom would not be stable, matter as we know it would not exist.
-Thankfully we have neutrons.
-But not all atoms of the same element have the same number of neutrons.Atoms of the same type all have the same number of protons, but they can have different number of neutrons.
+It turns out that neutrons are present in atoms because they counteract the repulsive forces between protons and without them, an atom would not be stable, matter would not exist.
+But not all atoms of the same element have the same number of neutrons.
 For example, the nuclei of hydrogen atoms come in three kinds:

 one with no neutrons, called protium (H).
 It has only one proton in its nucleus): 11H